sean-techie/Meal_mate_project/README.md

 - Makes the app more inclusive and accessible.

 MealMate is not just a tool — it’s an experience designed to make healthy eating easy and enjoyable.

+## Project Ownership

+This project is designed, developed, and managed by me from start to finish.
+I’m responsible for UI/UX design, frontend and backend development, and project deployment.